francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 \textbf{KAN layer:} \quad \mathbf{z}_\ell = \boldsymbol{\phi}_\ell \mathbf{z}_{\ell-1}
 $$

 so that a KAN layer is a non-linear transformation of the previous layer.
-Like an MLPs, a KAN is then simply a stack of its layers.
+Like an MLP, a KAN is then simply a stack of its layers.

 $$